arkq/bluez-alsa/README.md

 bus, which can be used for accessing configured audio devices.
 In general, BlueALSA acts as a proxy between BlueZ and ALSA.

+For details of command-line options to `bluealsa`, consult the [bluealsa man page](./doc/bluealsa-manpage.md).

 In order to stream audio to the e.g. Bluetooth headset, firstly one has to connect the device.
 The most straightforward method is to use BlueZ CLI utility called `bluetoothctl`.
 When the device is connected one can use the `bluealsa` virtual PCM device as follows: